0Navin0/skyCatalogs/docs/installation.rst

    setup -k -r $SKYCATALOGS_HOME/skyCatalogs

-You may want to add the per-session setup needed for the data files (:ref: `data-files`) and, if applicable, for trilegal objects.
+You may want to add the per-session setup needed for the data files (:ref: `install-data-files`) and, if applicable, for trilegal objects.

 If you are using trilegal objects you also need to make sure your installation of pystellibs is accessible.
-If not and if PYTHONPATH is not null
+If not, and assuming PYTHONPATH is not null

 .. code-block:: sh